ihitrec/Sudoku/README.md

 - When starting the project, it seemed that only a keyup event would be possible to implement.
 That decision caused a few bugs outlined in the next section which required the event to be changed.
 It happened to be useful since a part of the code was refractured and simplified.
 I realised it is good to revisit previously written code at a later stage of the project with a fresh perspective.

 ### Bugs
 - A disableMobile() function used to disable mobile keyboards was making the keyboard occasionally pop up and disappear.
-A timeout function was added to enable the input again after 100 milliseconds which fixed the issue.
+A timeout function was first added to enable the input again after 100 milliseconds which fixed the issue.
+In the end, the function was changed so that the cell content was not editable.
+Changing text with numpad still works.

 - When focus was put on another cell while the enteredValueCheck() function was running, the values inside the second for loop were changed as well.
-Local variables were added to store values for each function execution.
+Now the function takes parameters that stay the same untill the end.

 - Entering wrong values made them appear in the grid before dissapearing.
 Changing the input function to keydown fixed the issue.